 227 – Conflicts Of Interest

-6. Engage in any outside employment or activity which is in conflict with the member’s official duties and responsibilities.
-Situations in which an unacceptable conflict of interest shall be deemed to exist shall include, but not be limited to:
+It will also be a conflict of interest for a board member to engage in any outside employment or activity which is in conflict with the board member’s official duties and responsibilities.
+In determining whether outside employment or activity of a board member creates a conflict of interest, situations in which an unacceptable conflict of interest is deemed to exist includes, but are not limited to, any of the following:

 (a) The outside employment or activity involves the use of the school district’s time, facilities, equipment and supplies or the use of the school district badge, uniform, business card or other evidence of office to give the Board member or member of the Board member’s immediate family an advantage or pecuniary benefit that is not available to other similarly situated members or classes of members of the general public.
 For purposes of this section, a person is not “similarly situated” merely by being related to a Board member.